We may receive compensation when you click on links to products from our partners.

 Clearly anyone looking for a career involving data should think about how working with SQL Server will put them closer to their professional goals.

-It is worth noting that, as with many careers and industries, not every prospective employer will share the same expectations and requirements of the people they hope to hire, and nailing the
+It is worth noting that, as with many careers and industries, not every prospective employer will share the same expectations and requirements of the people they hope to hire, and nailing the interview can sometimes make up for any gaps in your resume.
+Even so, there are a few assumptions you can make about the kinds of qualifications and training routes that are worth taking if you eventually want to work with SQL Server.

 The majority of employers will predominantly focus on candidates that have attained degrees in relevant subjects; chiefly computer science or an equivalent area of study.
 A bachelor’s degree is a good starting point, but a Masters can really set you apart from the crowd.